The Indiana Update

 Date: October 16, 2006 - "Our Pets!"

 We have added to our menagerie.
 Calli and Lucy have been joined by Indy and Peyton.
-While they technically belong to Brittany and Reece, they are not allowed in the dorm and thus reside in our home.
+While they technically belong to Brittany, they are not allowed in the dorm and thus reside in our home.
 I am no more of an animal lover now than I was then, I'm just too tired to care!
 And they do have their cute moments.

 Date: November 26, 2006 - "Leadfoot Gets Busted!"